tudelft3d/website/education/msctopics/index.md

 ![](img/3dbag_nta8800_mini.jpg){:width="800px"}

 The thesis is a collaboration between the 3DGeoinformation group and the [Building Energy Epidemiology](https://www.tudelft.nl/bk/over-faculteit/afdelingen/management-in-the-built-environment/organisatie/leerstoelen/building-energy-epidemiology) group at TU Delft.
-Attendance of elective course [GEO5014](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=52747) in Q5 (September 2021) is highly recommended, as many relevant topics needed for this thesis will be covered.
+Attendance of elective course [GEO5014](https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=60400) in Q5 (September 2022) is highly recommended, as many relevant topics needed for this thesis will be covered.

+You will programm in Python and (a bit) in PL/pgSQL.
+Before picking the topic, please contact us!

 **Contact:** [Giorgio Agugiaro](https://3d.bk.tudelft.nl/gagugiaro/) (3D Geoinformation Group), [Paula van den Brom](https://online-learning.tudelft.nl/instructors/paula-van-den-brom/) (Building Energy Epidemiology group)